machurch/CookingTimeAnalysis/README.md

   frameborder="0"
 ></iframe>
 As you can see from the plot, the observed mean is above the average generated mean, but not significantly.
 The p-value that I generated is 0.109, since 0.109 is greater than 0.05, I fail to reject the null hypothesis and can't conclude that whether a recipe is rated or not depends on the number of minutes it takes.

+# Hypothesis Testing
+I will be testing whether recipes submitted in December have a longer average cooking time compared to all other recipes.
+I chose December because a lot of baking happens around the holidays and recipes that require baking take a decent amount of time.
+**Null Hypothesis:** Recipes submitted in December have a similar average cooking time compared to all other recipes.
+**Alternate Hypothesis:** Recipes submitted in December have a longer average cooking time compared to all other recipes.
+**Test Statistic:** Difference in means, calculated using mean minutes in December - mean minutes in all other months.
+**Significance Level:** 0.05
+To calculate the p-value, I used a permutation test where I generated 10000 differences in means.
+The resulting histogram is shown below:
+<iframe
+  src="assets/dec_hist.html"
+  width="800"
+  height="500"
+  frameborder="0"
+></iframe>
+From the plot, it is evident that the p-value is 0.0, and that is also what I calculated.
+Since 0.0 is less than my designated significance level of 0.05, I can reject the null hypothesis and conclude that it is likely that recipes submitted in the month of December take longer to cook compared to all other recipes.